Summary

 Solution

 The final deliverable was a comprehensive, site-specific and regional impact report designed to be accessible, visually engaging, and action-oriented.
 It featured consolidated metrics across developmental domains, comparison tables against city and national data, and clear takeaways tailored for youth-serving educators.
-These reports served as the foundation for coaching sessions with site leaders and created a shared language of evaluation and instructional accountability across the network.
-For the first time, curriculum decisions were informed by student voices and normed performance data.

 Impact

 The report became a strategic asset for the YMCA’s youth development leadership, leading to more targeted PD, curriculum revisions, and evaluation cycles.
 Leaders began implementing changes aligned with their specific site data, and staff became more invested in continuous improvement efforts.
 The organization was able to align programming more closely with measurable SEL outcomes, supporting grant compliance and enhancing the evidence base for future funding.
 This measurable shift from reactive to data-informed planning demonstrated a new level of instructional coherence and strategic leadership across programs.
-See some of the actual data points in the document linked below.

 Reflection